 The only exporter of Argan Oil in the world

-The Argan tree is only endemic to Morocco, and as a user of hair products, you may use some product containing Argan Oil, which is too much used in these products.
+The Argan tree is only endemic to Morocco, and as a user of hair products, you may find a lot of them containing Argan Oil, which is very used in these products.

 Skiing is possible in Morocco!